L3Harris Flight Academy

 Upon passing the FAA practical exam, you will be certified private pilot!

-Some private pilots also go on to a career in commercial aviation and undertake a commercial pilot training program such as our Commercial Pilot Track (CPT) to build up the qualifications and experience needed for a commercial career.
+Some private pilots also go on to a career in commercial aviation and undertake a commercial pilot training program to build up the qualifications and experience needed for a commercial career.

 Whether you decide to build on your qualifications after obtaining your PPL or simply use your license for recreational flying, becoming a private pilot opens a whole host of opportunities and experiences.